teyhouse/gowatch/README.md

 # 📃 Requirements
 Always make sure to have your settings.json in the same folder as the gowatch-binary.
 The hashes.json will be recreated, if not moved or deleted.
+The file event.json is also optional.

 # 🛠️ Usage